jgub565/temp-sensor-project1/README.md

 The flowchart on top shows the http/api workflow

+The third flowchart shows the http/api workflow

+The browser calls GET /api/avg, the data is then split by the parse string.
+This new data is then added to the list.
+Then it gets the avg/current temp and evaluates it by the dictionary values.
+It is then sent back to update the browser through javascript

-The flowchart below shows the html/Javascript workflow
+The flowchart on the bottom shows the html/Javascript workflow

-The page firsts loads the browser, which starts the updateData function.
+The page first loads the browser, which starts the updateData function.
 This then evaluates if the data points are valid.If they are, it runs the "/api/avg/..." function that then updates the avg temp.